Ethiopia denies trying to 'suffocate' Tigray region

 The security situation in Tigray was generally calm after the retreat of Ethiopian forces and those of neighboring Eritrea, who have been accused by witnesses of some of the worst atrocities in the war.
 Officials with Eritrea, an enemy of Tigray leaders after a 1998-2000 war along their border, have not responded to requests for comment.

 Amhara authorities have warned Tigray forces against trying to retake the region’s western areas.
-But the Tigray forces spokesman told The Associated Press this week they would “liberate” the region from “enemies," and thousands of fighters were seen heading west.
+But the Tigray forces spokesman told the AP this week they would “liberate” the region from “enemies," and thousands of fighters were seen heading west.

 Ethiopia's government has said the cease-fire will last only until the crucial farming season in Tigray is over, meaning September.
 But WFP said farmers have already missed the peak planting month of June because of seed and fertilizer shortages.